tezos-commons/baseDAO/docs/specification.md

 # TZIP-16 metadata

-Note: we do not provide a proper support for contract metadata until [the proposal](https://gitlab.com/tzip/tzip/-/merge_requests/94) is finalized and merged.

 This contract implements TZIP-16.

 The DAO contract itself won't store the metadata, rather a dedicated contract will contain that.
 Motivation:
-* The baseDAO contract is very large and approaches the Tezos hard limits.
+* The baseDAO contract is very large and already over the Tezos hard limits.
-  * Providing the metadata during origination would significantly reduce the amount of functionality we can put into contract;
+  * Providing the metadata during origination would increase the already excessive origination cost;
-  * Inserting the metadata after origination still requires mechanisms to manage the metadata, increasing the contract size.
+  * Inserting the metadata after origination still requires mechanisms to manage the metadata, increasing the contract size even more.

 ## Deployment with metadata